 Mags joined Traidcraft as Director of Operations in 2004 having spent 12 years in various engineering and senior commercial roles within the oil and chemical industry in the North East of England.

 Mags holds a masters degree in mechanical engineering from Imperial College, London and an MBA from Durham University.
 She first became involved in trade justice issues whilst a student, organising fair trade stalls in her University Union building.
-Mags took up the role of Business Director for Traidcraft plc in January 2008.
+Mags was Traidcraft's Business Director for nine years before being appointed as Chief Executive in July 2013.

 Mags is also vice-chair of the Durham Diocese Board of Finance.